dotnet/designs/proposed/swift-interop.md

 #### Swift to .NET Language Feature Projections

-The following subheadings describe the intended projection of Swift types into C#, and can be used as a starting point for potential design improvements.
+The following subheadings describe projections of Swift types into C#.
+This section illustrates general mechanisms and practices applied in the tooling projection.
+The complete documentation of the projection tooling will be available at https://github.com/dotnet/runtimelab/tree/feature/swift-bindings/docs.

 ##### Structs/Enums